Lili Boulanger: Legacy

-In March 1939, Nadia Boulanger with the help of American friends created the Lili Boulanger Memorial Fund.
-It has two objectives: to perpetuate Boulanger's music and memory and to financially support talented musicians.
-The Lili fund does not accept applications for its annual competition, but a list of candidates is produced by a group of nominators selected each year by the Board of Trustees.
-Each nominator can then propose a candidate for the prize.
-The Fund then awards the Prix Lili Boulanger to one of these candidates.
-The University of Massachusetts Boston curates the fund.
+In March 1939, Nadia Boulanger created the Lili Boulanger Memorial Fund, administered through the University of Massachusetts Boston.
+The fund has two stated objectives: to preserve Boulanger's music and memory, and to provide financial support to emerging composers.
+It does not accept applications for its annual competition, but a list of candidates is produced by a group of nominators selected each year by the Board of Trustees.
+Each nominator proposes a candidate for the prize.
+The fund then awards the Prix Lili Boulanger to one of these candidates.
 Previous winners have included Alexei Haieff (1942), Noël Lee (1953), Wojciech Kilar (1960), Robert D. Levin (1966, 1971) and Andy Akiho (2015).

-In April 1965, the Friends of Lili Boulanger Association was created in Paris; this organization became the Nadia and Lili Boulanger International Centre (CNLB) in 2009.
+In April 1965, the Friends of Lili Boulanger Association was created in Paris; this organisation became the Nadia and Lili Boulanger International Centre (Centre international Nadia et Lili Boulanger, CNLB) in 2009.

-Joy-Leilani Garbutt and Laura Colgate, two Washington, DC, musicians, started the Boulanger Initiative in 2018 to support music composed by women, in honor of Lili and Nadia Boulanger.
+Joy-Leilani Garbutt and Laura Colgate, two musicians from Washington, D.C. founded the Boulanger Initiative in 2018 to support music composed by women, in honour of the sisters.

 The asteroid 1181 Lilith was named in honour of Boulanger.